Red hair: Historical

 Several accounts by Greek writers mention redheaded people.
 A fragment by the poet Xenophanes describes the Thracians as blue-eyed and red-haired.
-The ancient peoples Budini and Sarmatians are also reported by Greek author to be blue-eyed and red-haired, and the latter even owe their names to it.
+The ancient Budini and Sarmatians are also reported by some classical Greek authors to be blue-eyed and red-haired.
+It was once believed that Sarmatians owed their name to their red hair, but this claim was later debunked.

 In Asia, red or auburn hair has been found among the ancient Tocharians, who occupied the Tarim Basin in what is now the northwesternmost province of China.
 Tarim mummies have been found with red hair dating to the 2nd millennium BC.

 In certain Biblical accounts, Hebrew and Israelite individuals were described as having ruddy hair.
 For example, Esau and David (Gen. 25:25; 1 Sam.
 16:12, 17:42.), are described as "admoni", meaning red or ruddy.

 Biochemistry and genetics

 The pigment pheomelanin gives red hair its distinctive color.
 Red hair has far more of the pigment pheomelanin than it has of the dark pigment eumelanin.

 The genetics of red hair appear to be associated with the melanocortin-1 receptor (MC1R), which is found on chromosome 16.
-In 1995, Valverde, et al. identified aleles on MC1R associated with red hair.
-The number of alleles linked to red hair has since been expanded by other authors, and these variants are now identified as the RHC alleles.
+In 1995, Valverde, et al. identified alleles on MC1R associated with red hair.
+The number of alleles linked to red hair has since been expanded by other authors, and these variants are now identified as the RHC (red hair colour) alleles.
 Eighty percent of redheads have an MC1R gene variant within the RHC.
 Red hair is also associated with fair skin color because the MC1R mutation also results in low concentrations of eumelanin throughout the body.
 The lower melanin concentration in skin confers the advantage that a sufficient concentration of important vitamin D can be produced under low light conditions.
 However, when UV-radiation is strong (as in regions close to the equator) the lower concentration of melanin leads to several medical disadvantages, such as a higher risk of skin cancer.
 The MC1R variant gene that gives people red hair generally results in skin that is difficult or impossible to tan.
 Because of the natural tanning reaction to the sun's ultraviolet light and high amounts of pheomelanin in the skin, freckles are a common, but not universal, feature of red-haired people.

 Red hair can originate from several changes on the MC1R-gene.
 If one of these changes is present on both chromosomes, then the respective individual is likely to have red hair.
 This type of inheritance is described as an autosomal recessive.
 Even if both parents do not have red hair themselves, both can be carriers for the gene and have a redheaded child.

 Genetic studies of dizygotic (fraternal) twins indicate that the MC1R gene is not solely responsible for the red hair phenotype; unidentified modifier genes exist, making variance in the MC1R gene necessary, but not sufficient, for red hair production.